St Peter's Metro station: History

-The station was used by 0.11 million passengers in 2017–18, making it the second-least-used station on the network, after Pallion.

 Facilities

 The station has two platforms, both of which have ticket machines (which accept cash, card and contactless payment), smartcard validators, seating, next train audio and visual displays, timetable and information posters and an emergency help point.
 There is step-free access to both platforms by lift, with platforms also accessed by staircase.
 The station has free car park, with 23 spaces (plus four accessible spaces).
 There is also cycle storage at the station, with five cycle pods.

 Services

 As of April 2021, the station is served by up to five trains per hour on weekdays and Saturday, and up to four trains per hour during the evening and on Sunday between South Hylton and Newcastle Airport.

-Rolling stock used: Class 599 Metrocar

 Art

 The station features the White Light art installation.
 Designed by British artist, Ron Haselden, it consists of illuminated ovals embedded into the glass floor, which change in intensity according to the strength of the wind.